Plants and Flowers

 Planten un Blomen

-10 Interesting Facts and Data about Planten un Blomen
+10 interesting data and facts about Planten un Blomen.

 1. Foundation: The park was founded in 1821 when the first tree, a plane tree, was planted by Johann Georg Christian Lehmann.

-2. Area: With 47 hectares, Planten un Blomen is among the largest inner-city parks in Europe.
+2. Area: With 47 hectares, Planten un Blomen is among the largest urban parks in Europe.
 Wikipedia

 3. Japanese Garden: Established in 1988 by Japanese landscape architect Yoshikuni Araki, it is the largest of its kind in Europe.

-4. Water-Light Concerts: These have been held regularly since 1973 during the summer months, combining water fountains with light and music shows.
+4. Water Light Concerts: These have been held regularly in the summer months since 1973, combining water fountains with light and music shows.

 5. Ice Rink: In winter, the park's roller skating rink transforms into one of the largest open-air ice rinks in Europe.

-6. Rose Garden: Spanning approximately 5,000 square meters, around 300 different rose varieties bloom here.
+6. Rose Garden: Approximately 5,000 square meters showcase around 300 different varieties of roses.

-7. Herb Garden: Over 200 species of medicinal plants are displayed here, organized by their areas of application.
+7. Herb Garden: Over 200 medicinal plant species are presented here, organized by application areas.

-8. Tropical Greenhouses: Opened in 1963, the greenhouses house plants from tropical and subtropical regions.
+8. Tropical Greenhouses: The greenhouses, opened in 1963, house plants from tropical and subtropical regions.

-9. Historical Significance: The site formerly served as a zoological garden and hosted the International Horticultural Exhibitions in 1953, 1963, and 1973.
+9. Historical Significance: The area previously served as a zoo and was the site of the International Garden Exhibitions in 1953, 1963, and 1973.

-10. Free Admission: The park is open year-round, and admission is free for all visitors.
+10. Free Admission: The park is open year-round, and entry is free for all visitors.

 Who is Planten un Blomen suitable for?

 For families, the expansive meadows and playgrounds offer ideal conditions for shared activities and picnics.
-Couples can take romantic walks along the lovingly designed paths or attend the atmospheric water-light concerts.
-Nature and plant lovers can enjoy the various themed gardens and greenhouses, while those seeking peace can find relaxation in the numerous quiet corners of the park.
+Couples can take romantic walks along the lovingly designed paths or attend the atmospheric water light concerts.
+Nature and plant lovers will find joy in the various themed gardens and greenhouses, while those seeking tranquility can find relaxation in the numerous quiet corners of the park.
 Due to its central location, the park is also a popular meeting point for friends and is perfect for a short break from the hectic city life.

-What is the entry fee for Planten un Blomen?
+What does the entry to Planten un Blomen cost?

 Entry to the park is free all year round.
 However, some special events or tours may incur a fee.